defold/doc/docs/en/manuals/ios.md

 ![Add icon and asset catalog to game.project](images/ios/defold_icons_game_project.png)

 ::: sidenote
-The App Store icon does not have to be references from *game.project*.
+The App Store icon does not have to be referenced from *game.project*.
 It is automatically extracted from the `Asset.car` file when uploading to iTunes Connect.
 :::